-- Consider adding probiotics and digestive enzymes to your routine (read more about those here) to ease digestion.
+- Consider adding probiotics and digestive enzymes to your routine to ease digestion.

-- Look for BPA-free cans or BPA-free tetra paks when you’re buying prepared beans.
+- Look for BPA-free cans or BPA-free tetra paks when you’re buying canned beans.
 Also be sure to rinse them well to remove excess sodium.

-Here’s the bottom line: Beans are not the enemy.
-They’re an important part of a healthy plant-based diet.
-You shouldn’t need to avoid them unless you have an allergy or particular digestive challenge like Crohn’s or irritable bowel syndrome.
+Beans an important part of a healthy plant-based diet.
+As long as you’re properly cooking beans, you shouldn’t need to avoid them unless you have an allergy or particular digestive challenges like Crohn’s or Irritable Bowel Syndrome.
 If you do have Crohn’s or irritable bowel, some of the tips above may help if you want to eat beans—consult with your doctor when in doubt.

 I hope this information eases any concerns you might have about beans.
 If you have any remaining questions, ask them in the comments below.
 I’ll be answering as many as possible!

 Thank you, Jen!
 That was fascinating and so helpful.
 And beans—thank you, too!